Glenn Stok licensed several products to companies in the past. He explains how to have a manufacturer or retailer bring your idea to market.

 Many people make the mistake of paying expensive attorney fees to do a patent search and for filing an application before they even investigate how marketable their idea is.
 Besides, patents are only helpful if you have the money to bring a lawsuit against a plagiarist.

 Did you know that Coca Cola never patented their soda?
 If they had, they would have given away the secret recipe, because the information would have been publicly available on the United States Patent and Trademark Office website.

 Many companies will be glad to take your money and help you get a patent.
-They aren’t crooks; they're just selling you what you came to them for.
-They won’t bother to tell you that your product won’t sell, or how to improve it to make it marketable.
+They aren’t crooks.
+They're just selling you what you wanted.
+They don’t bother to tell you that your product won’t sell, or how to improve it to make it marketable.
 That’s not their business.